 Recently we had 4 months over Christmas, living on Sydney Harbour in a stunning apartment with a view of the Harbour.
 Then we had 3 months in Thailand, with the use of two apartments – one on the Chao Phraya River with an incredible view of Bangkok, and the second property was on the beach of the Gulf of Thailand, with stunning sea views and amazingly energetic sunsets.

-Cross Check Suitability Of Dates
+Cross-Check Suitability Of Dates

-As we mostly do simultaneous exchanges, so we’re in their home whilst they’re in ours, we first find out that our dates are compatible.
+As we mostly do simultaneous home exchanges, so we’re in their home whilst they’re in ours, we first find out that our dates are compatible.
 Generally, retirees are flexible, as are we.

 Also, in our LoveHomeSwap profile, we state we only consider exchanges of 6 weeks or more – although that doesn’t stop people asking to stay a few days for Wimbledon, say.
-Or who wanted to swap in Australia for a week when the Rugby World Cup was on – it only takes a day to fly there and another to return!!!
+Or who want to swap in Australia for a week when the Rugby World Cup was on – it only takes a day to fly there and another to return!!!

 Internet Speed